Photonsters/anycubic-photon-docs/FAQ.md

 Machines with Orange or Red windows are basically user mods.

-### Can I print my original Photon (Classic) files on the look-alike Fauxton, or vice versa?
+### Can I print my original Photon (Classic) files on the look-alike Fauxton?
-Originally the file formats were incompatible.
+Originally, the file formats were incompatible.
 Since the November 2019 firmware update for the Fauxton (and the Photon-S), original Photon files can now be printed on the new Fauxton.
-But unfortunately, not vice versa.
-This post on the Photon Owners Group provides [details on the various different file formats (before the Fauxton firmware update).](https://www.facebook.com/groups/AnycubicPhoton/permalink/1821580714653229/)
+This post on the Photon Owners Group provides [details the confusing state of the various different file formats (before the Fauxton firmware update).](https://www.facebook.com/groups/AnycubicPhoton/permalink/1821580714653229/)

 ### What about the differences between the original Photon (Classic) and the Photon-S?
 The Photon-S was released in February 2019, supposedly as an interim upgrade to the original Photon.
 However, it turned out to be a sidegrade, rather than a true upgrade.
 Due to the different motherboard, it's actually a completely *different* printer altogether.

 When first released, the fundamental difference was that the S model was not file compatible with the original Photon, and thus could not use any of the original print files sliced for the original Photon.
-With the November 2019 firmware update, it can now print original Photon files.
+With the November 2019 firmware update, it can now print original Photon files although initial user reports say compatibility is buggy.

-However, many of the [essential community software and tools](https://github.com/Photonsters/anycubic-photon-docs/blob/master/README.md#community-projects) that have been developed for the original Photon are not compatible and do not work with the S model.
+**Do note that many of the [essential community software and tools](https://github.com/Photonsters/anycubic-photon-docs/blob/master/README.md#community-projects) that have been developed for the original Photon are not compatible and do not work with the S model (or new Fauxton).**

-Contrary to many misleading reports, when first released, the S model [did **NOT** have anti-aliasing (AA) ](https://www.facebook.com/groups/AnycubicPhoton/permalink/1616230841854885/) while the original Photon had this important feature via an unofficial firmware and an official AA firmware update in May 2019.
+Contrary to many misleading online reports, when first released, the S model [did **NOT** have anti-aliasing (AA) ](https://www.facebook.com/groups/AnycubicPhoton/permalink/1616230841854885/) while the original Photon had this important feature via an unofficial firmware and an official AA firmware update in May 2019.

 In August 2019, Anycubic finally released a new firmware for the S model which included the AA feature, but with the update the file format was changed from *.photons to *.pws and made it incompatible.
 It also broke Chitubox slicer support for the previous file format.
 At that point, no other slicer (except for paid ones) supported the new *.pws format.
 Since the November 2019 firmware update, compatibility has been restored.